ISSUIUC/ISS-PCB/ISS-PCB-CONVENTIONS.md

 A non-exhaustive guide of how to create neat KiCAD schematics.
 Schematics that do not adhere to these guidelines will not be permitted to merged to main.

-Please check each project with the following checklist: ➡️ [ISS E-hardware Conventions](https://uofi.app.box.com/folder/404099229358) ⬅️ before submitting a PR (link once the box is organized and set in stone)
+Please check each project with the following checklist: ➡️ [ISS E-hardware Conventions](https://uofi.app.box.com/folder/404099229358) ⬅️ before submitting a PR
 ## Table of Contents

 - [Intro](#intro)